multifidelity_polynomial_chaos

 Additional Resources

 Dakota provides access to multifidelity PCE methods through the NonDMultilevelPolynomialChaos class.
-Refer to the Stochastic Expansion Methods chapter of the Theory Manual [ABD+23] for additional information on the Multifidelity PCE algorithm.
+Refer to the Stochastic Expansion Methods section within the theory portion of the Users Guide for additional information on the Multifidelity PCE algorithm.

 Expected HDF5 Output